ariadnavigo/scalc/README.md

 ## License

 scalc is published under an MIT/X11/Expat-type License.
-See LICENSE file for copyright and license details.
+See ``LICENSE'' file for copyright and license details.